BreakingBytes/breakingbytes.github.io/content/py3-virtualenv-mswindows.md

 works in BaSH as well.
 This is an issue with Python on MS Windows that I encounter a lot, it's a PITA and breaks the whole concept of a common unified experience regardless of user's platform.
 I should be able to use Python exactly the same on any system with very minor exceptions.
-Since I tend to use mostly use BaSH, this means that in order to use the built in `venv` module I have to switch to a MS Windows `CMD` shell.
+Since I tend to mostly use BaSH, this means that to use the built in `venv` module I have to switch to a MS Windows `CMD` shell.
 I guess it's not that big of a deal, but since `virtualenv` works fine with Python-3, I guess I'll stick with that.